-For now, please scroll down for a small selection of postings:
+For now, please scroll down for a sample selection of postings:

 See PDF of Bill's induction in 2010 into the Ohio Veterans Hall

-Below: A pioneer in the U.S. military's use of DRONES, the 503rd Aviation Bn
+Below: A pioneer in the U.S. military's use of aerial drones, the 503rd Aviation Bn

 of the 3AD is shown in West Germany on the frontline of the Cold War in 1965.

 |Members of 1/D/4-8 Cav celebrate their great win at Grafenwoehr, Germany, over NATO's best tank crews.
 First Row (kneeling) from left: PFC Brent S. Berry, PFC Steven E. Kuhn, SGT David Wills, SPC Robert W. Perez, PFC Carl N. Voke (RIP), SSG Daniel Mariano, SGT Eric Knox, SPC Bradley J. Wellendorf (holding plaque), 1LT Pierre E. Massar, and 1SG Gary Fravel.
 Second Row from left: SPC David M. Segrest, SGT Sean Banks, SPC David J. Thornton, SSG Kenneth Pridgen, SFC William G. Kemmits, SGT James Flaherty, and CPL Jeffrey Norman.
 (Photo from Steven Kuhn)|

 Contingent of 3AD troops at 1991 Victory Parade in Washington, D.C.